Meet the island's most experienced mountain professionals.

-Bill loves to ski and climb, and his passion for the mountains has been guiding his life from an early age.
+Bill loves to ski and climb.
+His passion for the mountains has been guiding his life from an early age.
 He is a professional avalanche forecaster at Mount Washington and the Vancouver Island Avalanche Centre, has a teaching degree and is an instructor with the Canadian Outdoor Leadership Training program at Strathcona Park Lodge.
 His love of the mountains and snow, a solid understanding of the avalanche game, and a well developed set of skills gained from decades of teaching make him an exceptional Avalanche Skills Training instructor.
 Bill is also a member of the Canadian Ski Guides Association and spends part of his winters with Cat and Heli Skiing operations.